Vmateo15/Microsoft-Sentinel-SOC-LAB/report/SOC-Lab-Final-Report.md

 ## Analyst Assessment

-The failed authentication activity showed high-volume and repeated attempts against Administrator-related accounts, indicating likely automated credential guessing.
+The failed authentication activity showed high volume and repeated attempts against Administrator related accounts, indicating likely automated credential guessing.
 The PowerShell, account creation, privileged group membership, and scheduled task events demonstrated additional Windows behaviors that a SOC analyst may investigate when reviewing potentially suspicious activity.
 Each event was analyzed using Windows Security Event logs and KQL to determine the relevant account, computer, process, group, or task information.